George Washington University: University press

-The George Washington University Press was a university press affiliated with George Washington University.
+The George Washington University Press is a university press affiliated with George Washington University.
 Established in 1934, the press's first publication was the work Modern Hispanic America (edited by A. Curtis Wilgus).
-The last major publication by the press was Elmer Louis Kayser's A Medical Center (1973).
+The last major publication by the first iteration of the press was Elmer Louis Kayser's A Medical Center (1973).
+The press was later re-established, functioning as a "teaching press" that provides students with experience producing academic scholarship.
+This iteration of the George Washington University press is an introductory member of the Association of University Presses.